-These gluten free rotisserie chicken tacos are the perfect way to use up chicken leftovers!
+These easy rotisserie chicken tacos are the perfect way to use up chicken leftovers!

 Rotisserie Chicken Tacos